-Jumia is a leading internet group in Africa.
-They have a presence in more than 20 countries.
+Jumia is a leading internet group in Africa, and they have a presence in more than 20 countries.
 Their ecosystem includes more than 100 online and mobile marketplaces and classifieds.
-Customers across the continent can peruse the most extensive assortment of high-quality products, with fashion, consumer electronics, home appliances and beauty products at affordable prices.
+Customers across the continent can peruse an extensive assortment of affordable, high-quality products for fashion, consumer electronics, home appliances, and beauty products.
 Learn how to sell on Jumia.

 - AliExpress (Alibaba Group)

 AliExpress is an online retail service made up of small businesses in China and elsewhere, such as Singapore, offering products to international online buyers.
 They enable small companies to sell to customers all over the world, and a person can find almost anything for sale.
 Sellers on AliExpress can be either companies or individuals.
 They differ from Amazon because they act only as an e-commerce platform and don’t sell products directly to consumers.
 AliExpress is aimed primarily at international buyers in the Americas and Europe.
 Although AliExpress may position itself as an online retailer, most sellers understand that most of their customers are resellers and drop shippers.
 Currently, only suppliers from Mainland China can sell on AliExpress.
 Learn about using AliExpress to drop ship your way to profits.